tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 * `#if` blocks all end with `#endif` regardless of `#elif` and `#else`
 * `defined` and `!defined` can be used in the condition of `#if` and `#elif`
 #### Other directives
-`#line nummber "filename"` - used by compilers to generate error messages
+`#line nummber "filename"` - used by compilers to generate error messages `#error an error message` - will abort compilation with the specified error message `#include <header>` -- inclu

 ## C++ Standard Library
 ### Input/Output with files